The Statistical Complexity of Interactive Decision Making: A Theory of Learnability for Interactive Decision Making

 \optionone of \mainalg leads to regret bounds that scale with $\comp(\cM)$.
 We achieve a localized regret bound that matches the quantity $\comploc{\veps}(\cM)$ appearing in \pref{thm:lower_main} using a more sophisticated variant of \mainalg (\optiontwo in \pref{alg:main}) augments the approach above by first restricting to a Hellinger confidence set $\cM\ind{t}\subseteq\cM$ based on the estimators $\crl[\big]{\Mhat\ind{i}}_{i=1}^{t-1}$, then solving the minimization problem in \pref{eq:algorithm_argmin} using the restricted set $\cM\ind{t}$ rather than the whole model class.
 We state both variants (\optionone and \optiontwo) because the former is simpler and more efficient, yet suffices for essentially all applications we consider. \optiontwo---while important for matching \pref{thm:lower_main} as closely as possible---is mainly of theoretical interest.

-We show that \mainalg serves as a universal reduction from estimation to decision making.
+We show that \mainalg serves as a universal reduction from decision making to estimation.
 Whenever the online estimation algorithm $\AlgEst$ can accurately estimate the true model (with respect to Hellinger distance), \mainalg enjoys low regret for decision making, with the bound on regret determined by the \CompText.
-The process bears some similarity to the certainty equivalence principle in control, which also provides a separation between estimation and decision making.
+The process bears some similarity to the certainty equivalence principle in control, which also provides a conceptual separation of estimation and decision making.
 The main difference is that rather than simply selecting the optimal decision for the estimated model (which would have poor exploration), we solve the minimax program in \pref{eq:algorithm_argmin} with the estimated model to balance exploration and exploitation.